 Ohio issued its first medical marijuana recalls after 3 products failed mandatory state tests.

 The recalls include for Pineapple Express Rosin, Blue Boi Z7, and Afghani #1 rosin.
-All three are made by One Orijin, a Columbus-based processor owned by Schottenstein Aphria.
+All three are made by One Orijin, a Columbus-based manufacturer owned by Schottenstein Aphria.

 Medical Cannabis Plants Affected

-The cannabis involved in the process failed laboratory tests for mold, yeast and other microbial contaminants, the Cincinnati Enquirer reported.
+The cannabis involved in the process failed laboratory tests for mold, yeast and other bacteria, the Cincinnati Enquirer reported.